Exit to Eden (film): Awards and nominations

 O'Donnell won the Razzie Award for Worst Supporting Actress for this film, Aykroyd earned nominations for Worst Supporting Actor, and both O'Donnell and Aykroyd were nominated as Worst Screen Couple.
 At the 1994 Stinkers Bad Movie Awards, O'Donnell was also nominated for Worst Actress.

 Home media

-The film was released on VHS tape (NTSC) in May 1995, on DVD (NTSC Region 1, 4:3 Full Frame) in April 2002 and on (PAL Region 2) in 2003 (German Version "Undercover Cop" with German and English language sound).
+The film was released on VHS tape (NTSC) in May 1995, on DVD (NTSC Region 1, 4:3 Full Frame) in April 2002 and again (PAL Region 2) in 2003 (German Version "Undercover Cop" with German and English language sound).